Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have combined for 51.5 points -- this matchup's over/under -- only one time this season.
+- Florida Atlantic and its opponents have scored at least 51.5 points or more only one time this season.

 - Florida International's games have gone over 51.5 points in two opportunities this season.